 What would it be like to spend Thanksgiving Day with King David?
 It’s a novel thought.
-His military accolades tend to dominate our perceptions.
-David, however, had a high regard for Torah (the law), was known for his intimate relationship with God and routinely offered thanksgiving in many of the 73 psalms he penned.
+His military accolades tend to dominate our perceptions of his life.
+David, however, had a high regard for God’s Word, was known for his intimate relationship with God and routinely offered thanksgiving in many of the 73 psalms he penned.

 The 145th Psalm challenges our view of Israel’s mightiest king and what it means to approach God with thanksgiving.

 I will extol You, my God, O King;

 And I will bless Your name forever and ever.

 And I will praise Your name forever and ever.

 Great is the Lord, and greatly to be praised;

 And His greatness is unsearchable.